claytonwramsey/www/content/blog/effect-polymorphism.md

 }
 ```

-I\'m pretty happy with this!
-There\'s very little ceremony involved, and
+I'm pretty happy with this!
+There's very little ceremony involved, and
 we get to express vastly more things than we could before!

 Of course, once we have something like this system, there are a lot of